deekoder/test/docs/faq.md

 ## Extra added questions on minio server >>>>

+##### Does Minio server supports Amazon bucket notification service?
+We are supporting Setbucktnotification and Getbucketnotification

 ##### Is Minio recommended for hosting static website?
 No, Minio is not recommended for static website.